mura94/mura94.github.io/aboutme.md

 I have many interests that I will be posting about on this site:

-- Developing AR & VR experiences
+- Developing AR & VR experiences and games
-- Painting
+- Oil painting
 - 3D printing
 - Music production & sound design
+- Piano
+- Guitar
 - Digital media & art

 TLDR; I like to make stuff.

 Please stay tuned as this site is in progress!